zzzprojects/EntityFramework-Extensions/docs2/pages/site/contest-rules.md

 ### GENERAL
 8. By entering the Contest, each participant agrees to abide by these Contest Rules.
 This Contest is subject to all applicable laws.
 Void where prohibited by law.

-9. ZZZprojects reserves the right to cancel, suspend, withdraw or amend this Contest in any way, without prior notice or obligation, in the event of an error, technical problem, computer virus, bugs, tampering, unauthorized intervention, fraud, technical failure or any other cause beyond our reasonable control that interferes with the proper conduct of this Contest as contemplated by these Contest Rules.
+9. ZZZ Projects reserves the right to cancel, suspend, withdraw or amend this Contest in any way, without prior notice or obligation, in the event of an error, technical problem, computer virus, bugs, tampering, unauthorized intervention, fraud, technical failure or any other cause beyond our reasonable control that interferes with the proper conduct of this Contest as contemplated by these Contest Rules.

 10. All Entries are subject to verification at any time and for any reason.
-ZZZprojects reserves the right, in its sole and absolute discretion, to require proof of identity and/or eligibility.
+ZZZ Projects reserves the right, in its sole and absolute discretion, to require proof of identity and/or eligibility.

 11. Any attempt or suspected attempt to use robotic, automatic, programmed, or otherwise, illicit means to enter the Contest, or any other methods not authorized by these Contest Rules shall be deemed as tampering and may disqualify you from entering, participating, winning prizes and preclude you from participating in future contests and promotions.
 12. Your email address will only be used for follow-ups to entrant inquiries limited to the administration of the contest and not in any subsequent electronic marketing without consent.